getstencil/PHP-LocationSniffer/README.md

 # PHP-LocationSniffer
 Attempts to determine location data on a passed in string.

-Currently supports the following formats:
+### Important note(s)
+- This library is insanely inefficient; it's a first go at something that is effective, rather than optimized.
+Use at your own risk (read: possible memory or cpu issues).

+### Formats supported:
 - `%cityName`
 - `%cityName%sep %stateName`
 - `%cityName%sep %stateAbbr`